 Q: What is your favourite part of being an entrepreneur?

 A: Achieving impact now.
 Time is one of few precious resources which once gone, can never be retrieved, ever.
 Once a second is gone, it is gone.
 Yet often traditional career ladders and social structures mean we have to wait to be decision-makers till after we accumulate multiple degrees and “pay our dues” in low and mid-level jobs writing reports few people read for years and sometimes decades.
 That is 10-20% of your life on average, and almost 30-40% of your adult life spent waiting.
-As an entrepreneur, I am able make decisions now, and decisions that can positively effect tens of thousands.
+As an entrepreneur, I am able make decisions now, and decisions that can positively affect tens of thousands.
 Entrepreneurs seize time by the horns, and make every second count.

 Q: What individual, company or organization inspires you most?
 Why?